Do I Need a Mentor as a Consultant?

 1. Experience a fresh perspective

-While the mentee is generally considered to be the student, the truth is that mentors can often learn quite a bit about themselves from a mentoring relationship.
+While the mentee is generally considered to be the student, mentors can often learn quite a bit about themselves from a mentoring relationship.
 Mentoring a new consultant can provide valuable opportunities for introspection.

-The simple value of having another person to share ideas with can spark creativity and innovation, regardless of your mentee’s experience in the field, and can help you get your own business out of a mental rut that can be caused by routine and habit.
-New consultants may also give your insight into new and emerging trends to keep your skills and industry knowledge current.
+The simple value of having another person to share ideas with can spark creativity and innovation, regardless of your mentee’s experience in the field.
+It can also help you get your own business out of a mental rut caused by routine and habit.
+New consultants may also give you insight into new and emerging trends to keep your skills and industry knowledge current.

 2. Expand your connections